Shopify/shopify-cli/docs/core/index.md

 ## `logout`

-Log out of the currently authentiated organization and store.
+Log out of the currently authenticated partner organization and store.
 The `logout` command clears any invalid credentials.
 You’ll need to re-authenticate the next time you connect your project to Shopify.

 ```console
 $ shopify logout